Young Carers

 Older and former young carers have reported delays in, or the absence of, a conversation about their caring role and tell us they wished they had known about available support sooner.
 The average age of young carers at the point of identification is just below 10 years old in Lincolnshire.
 The earlier a young carer is identified, the more likely they are to secure a positive outcome, if provided with the right support.

 There are many factors leading to isolation or loneliness for a young carer.
 These include: financial pressures; difficulties finding replacement care; social attitudes to caring; disabilities; changes in relationships between the carer and the person they care for; and poor mental health due to the impact of caring (Source: Carers UK & Jo Cox Foundation).
-Research reveals 80% of carers have felt lonely or isolated and 57% have lost touch with friends and family because of their caring role.
+Research reveals that 80% of carers have felt lonely or isolated, and 57% have lost touch with friends and family because of their caring role.
 All the following factors are frequently associated with caregiving: low resistance to stressors; weakening of the immune system; fatigue; anorexia; non-intentional weight loss, and physical inactivity.
 Each of these, in turn, increases the risk of social isolation whilst also being a health burden to the carer.
 Although there are notably more female unpaid carers, studies have found that male caregivers were four times more likely to experience social isolation than their female counterparts.
-The same is equally, or more likely, for a young carer.
+Although this research is based on adult carers, we should be aware that these areas can affect the lives of young carer.
+State of Caring survey | Carers UK 10 facts about loneliness and caring in the UK for Loneliness Awareness Week | Carers UK.
+There is limited current research available to provide a more accurate picture, however the Nuffield Foundation have commenced a 3 year longitudinal study to better understand young carers and the impact on their lives paying particular attention to long term health and wellbeing, social participation, educational attainment and long term inequalities in relation to gender, ethnicity and socio-economic inequalities.
+The long-term effects of being a young carer – Nuffield Foundation

 4. Local Response